physiotherapy-ai/physiotherapy-ai/README.md

 ## 🎮 How to Use
 1. Open the application in a modern web browser
 2. **Select an exercise** from the left panel (8 exercises available)
+3. **Enable voice commands** (optional): Click the microphone button to activate voice control
-3. Click "**Start Camera**" button to activate webcam
+4. Click "**Start Camera**" button (or say "start camera") to activate webcam
-4. Allow camera permissions when prompted
+5. Allow camera and microphone permissions when prompted
-5. Stand back so your full body is visible
+6. Stand back so your full body is visible
-6. Click "**Start Exercise**" to begin tracking (button appears after camera starts)
+7. Click "**Start Exercise**" (or say "start exercise") to begin tracking
-7. The system shows:
+8. The system shows:
    - Red landmarks when idle
    - Green landmarks when exercising
    - Real-time FPS and visibility scores
    - Exercise instructions overlay
+   - Voice command feedback notifications

+### Voice Control Tips:
+- Speak clearly and wait for the green microphone indicator
+- Commands work in noisy environments with confidence thresholds
+- Use individual commands for precise control of camera and exercise functions

 ### Available Exercises:
 - **Lower Body**: Bodyweight Squat, Standing March, Heel Raises, Seated Knee Extension